datacarpentry/datacarpentry.github.io/pages/code-of-conduct.md

 limited to, workshops, email lists, online forums and on GitHub.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing Tracy Teal, [tkteal@datacarpentry.org](mailto:tkteal@datacarpentry.org), or any of the [Steering Committee members](/people/).
+If you believe someone is violating the code of conduct, we ask that you report it by emailing Tracy Teal, [tkteal@datacarpentry.org](mailto:tkteal@datacarpentry.org) or any of the [Steering Committee members](/people/).
+You may also contact Gina Helfrich (gina @ numfocus.org) at NumFOCUS, our sponsoring organization.
 All communication will be treated as confidential.

 <hr>